 Food Photography Tips for Beginners

-If you’re looking for basic food photography tips for beginners and bloggers, you’ve come to the right place.
+If you’re looking for basic food photography ideas for beginners and bloggers, you’ve come to the right place.

 We’ve compiled these easy food photography tips and tricks and a few basic techniques that can improve your photography.
-Whether you’re shooting for your blog, an editorial work for a magazine, or simply because you want to make your own personalised cookbook, this article will help you get the brilliant results that you strive for.
+Whether you’re shooting for your blog, tutorial video about food, editorial work for a magazine, or simply because you want to make your own personalised cookbook, this article will help you get the brilliant results that you strive for.

 1. Using harsh artificial light